How does Fitness to Practise work?

 Who will CORU inform if a sanction is imposed?

-If a sanction is imposed, CORU must notify the Minister for Health and the registrant’s employer (if known) of the sanctions imposed on the registrant.
+If a sanction is imposed, CORU must notify the Health Service Executive and the registrant’s employer (if known) of the sanctions imposed on the registrant.
+Where appropriate, CORU may also notify other relevant persons and regulatory bodies outside the Republic of Ireland.
 In some circumstances CORU may advise the public of the sanctions being imposed on a registrant.

 Can a registrant make submissions at sanction stage?